 In the example below, we do some tasks in the xfwm4 repository.

-# Make a local clone of the upstream repository git clone git://git.xfce.org/xfce/xfwm4 # To keep the local copy updated with upstream you can run this from time to time # Possibly append --rebase to fetch upstream changes and apply you modifications on # top of those, instead of trying to merge them git pull # If you made some small modifications in the code you can view them in a unified patch git diff git status # Redirect to a patch for in bugzilla (without credits and message) git diff > ~/fix-for-bug-1234.patch
+# Make a local clone of the upstream repository git clone https://gitlab.xfce.org/xfce/xfwm4.git # To keep the local copy updated with upstream you can run this from time to time # Possibly append --rebase to fetch upstream changes and apply you modifications on # top of those, instead of trying to merge them git pull # If you made some small modifications in the code you can view them in a unified patch git diff git status

 What ever you do, keep commits clean: